bindljt18/PHP-OnlineStore/README.md

 This web application has a user login page for users to login and buy products.
-It displays purchase history, and stores that information in the database.
+It displays purchase history, and stores that information in a database.
+It also allows users to update their account information.